URLs will be parsed automatically

 Med-East and UCONN both accept most insurance plans including the sickness insurance policy offered by Eastern.

 WHAT HEALTH FORMS AND VACCINES DO I NEED TO GET BEFORE STARTING SCHOOL?

-Please submit the completed HEALTH FORM as soon as possible but no later than mid-August for the fall semester and no later than the second week in January for the spring semester.
+Please submit the completed HEALTH FORM as soon as possible but no later than the first week of August for the fall semester and no later than the first week in January for the spring semester.
 Students who fail to meet these requirements will not be allowed to register for upcoming semesters.

 All incoming full-time students must complete the University's health requirements before starting classes.
-They include your immunization history, and a Tuberculosis (TB) Risk Assessment.
-These requirements are found on the CSU Health Services Form at the following link: http://www1.easternct.edu/health/files/2013/12/CSUHealthformfinal011411_000.pdf.
+They include your immunization history, and a Tuberculosis (TB) Risk Assessment questionnaire.
+These requirements are found on the CSU Health Services Form at the following link: https://www.easternct.edu/health-services/_documents/CSU-Health-form-final-update-8-2015.pdf.